Transitional Relief and Supporting Small Business Relief 2023

 How much your bill can change by

-How much your bill can change by from one year to the next depends on:
+How much your bill changes by depends on:

 - your property’s rateable value, and